You want smart political talk without the meltdowns?

 You won't want to leave America.

-If you lower business taxes, and again, both large and small companies, the biggest beneficiary of Trump's plan would be not the rich.
+And interesting, Mark, another point, if you lower business taxes, and again, both large and small companies, the biggest beneficiary of Trump's plan would be not the rich.

-It would be middle income wage earners who would get higher wages, salaries, and benefits if companies are more profitable.
+It would be middle-income wage earners who would get higher wages, salaries, and benefits if companies are more profitable.

 And I think he's absolutely right.